ZenithClown/finfolio/README - OAuth-API.md

 ## Docker Information
 Setting up docker files for testing and development ease.
 Use `docker-compose -f dummy-db.yml up` to setup a testing environment which uses `MySQL v5.7`.
 TODO: create table, schema and default data for testing.

+## Utility Functions

+<p align = "justify">To properly function and operate the <a href = "https://github.com/pOrgz-dev"><b>pOrgz-dev</b></a>, a list of utility functions, boilerplate designs, template files, etc. are provided in this repository.
+Check individual submodules for more information(s).</p>